black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Inside the function, obtain references to the HTML elements responsible for displaying the song title and artist.

 Access the #player-song-title and #player-song-artist elements with the getElementById() method.
 Assign them to variables playingSong and songArtist respectively.

+# Step 69
+Access the userData?.currentSong?.title and userData?.currentSong?.artist properties and assign them to a currentTitle and currentArtist variables respectively.